yegor256/blog/_posts/2016/jul/2016-07-14-who-is-object.md

 market at the moment, it is very incorrect conceptually because it treats an object as a box with data that are too visible to the outside world.
-That visibility provokes us to think _procedurally_ and try to access that data as soon as possible.
+That visibility provokes us to think _procedurally_ and try to access that data as much as possible.

 {% badge /images/2015/04/book-object-thinking.jpg 96 http://amzn.to/266oJr4 %}